 Buy a Japanese Postcard

 The first thing to do is to buy a postcard.
 But unlike other popular vacation spots, postcards do not wait around every corner in Tokyo.
-Nice places to buy a postcard are Shibuya LOFT, Tokyu Hands, or the Oriental Bazaar in Harajuku.
+You can pick up postcards in the same places where you can pick up other really nice souvenirs.

 Find a Post Office